Now you have just got to do it

 Equities: fundamental rules

-To invest in equities there are only three rules:
+To invest in equities (or cash) there are only three rules:

 - you must minimise costs,